About HVAC Fire Life Safety

 In addition, ICB-Certified HVAC Fire Life Safety Level 2 technicians and supervisors are trained to inspect, test and maintain fire life smoke control systems such as pressurization fans.
 A properly functioning fan limits smoke from entering the stairwell and leaching into the building.
 But fans blowing above design can over-pressurize the stairwell, preventing doors from being opened and potentially trapping occupants inside a burning building.
 Thorough inspection, testing and balancing every six months helps maintain proper air pressurization at all times.

-This website is brought to you by National Energy Management Institute (NEMI), which operates under the umbrella of the National Energy Management Institute Committee (NEMIC).
+This website is brought to you by the National Energy Management Institute Committee (NEMIC).
 The International Certification Board (ICB) and the Testing Adjusting and Balancing Bureau (TABB) are two functions of NEMIC.

 If you have any questions or suggestions please contact us.